Gabrieliam42/faiss-gpu-cu12-cuvs/README.md

-# FAISS-GPU-cuVS - Unofficial pip Wheel
+# FAISS-GPU-cuVS - pip Wheel

 **Facebook AI Similarity Search
 **FAISS 1.14.0** built from source with full GPU and NVIDIA cuVS support, and AVX2 CPU fallback.

 Now also available on PyPI: https://pypi.org/project/faiss-gpu-cu12-cuvs/

-This fills a gap that does not exist elsewhere:
+This fills a gap that does not exist elsewhere as of March 2026:
 - `faiss-gpu-cu12` on PyPI (including 1.14.0) - GPU only, **no cuVS**
 - `faiss-gpu-cuvs` official - **conda only**, not on PyPI